All posts

 One blind spot, every two weeks.
 No spam.

-Documentation that doesn't exist today cannot be created retroactively with the same credibility.
-The documentation gap analysis maps how authorities evaluate the difference between what records exist and what records they expect.
+A record that doesn't exist today can't be recreated later with the same credibility.
+The documentation gap analysis covers how authorities evaluate the difference between what you have and what they expect to see.

 These gaps compound.
-Missing records from year one make it harder to establish substance claims in year three.
-By year five, the absence of early documentation may undermine the position for the entire period.
+Missing records from year one make substance claims in year three harder to support.
+By year five, the absence of early documentation can undermine the entire position.

-The pattern: founders who address documentation early spend less than those who reconstruct it later.
-Not because early documentation is cheaper to produce, but because retroactive documentation carries less weight and costs more to assemble.
+Founders who document early spend less than those who reconstruct later.
+Retroactive documentation carries less weight and costs more to assemble.

 Visual: How Tax Residency Is Determined